johnchase/demo-api/README.md

 export MAILGUN_API_KEY="your mailgun API key"
 ```

-If you wish to send emails with sendgrid rather than mailgun you update set an additional environment variable
+If you wish to send emails with SendGrid rather than MailGun you need to set an additional environment variable

 ```bash
 export SEND_WITH_MAILGUN=False